ehmicky/test-each/README.md

   (info, randomUuid, randomColor) => {},
 )

-// `info.index` can be used as a seed for reproducible randomness testEach(
+// `info.index` can be used as a seed for reproducible randomness.
+// The following series of 1000 UUIDs will remain the same across executions. testEach(
   1000,
   [({ index }) => faker.seed(index) && faker.random.uuid()],